javahmong/spring-web-flux-exercice/README.md

 **Good Luck!**

 # Excepcted results

-- When I call http://localhost:8181/products with GET method, I get a JSON like:
+- When I call http://localhost:8181/products with GET method, I get a response 200 OK and a JSON like:
 ```sh
 [
     {